-How do I Find a Home Inspector?
+How to Find a Home Inspector

 - Heating and electrical systems

 - Condition of the roof

 - Ceilings (check for cracks, warping, or water damage)